-We believe that ESG priorities are a part of shaping our competitive edge, enabling L&W to attract investments, optimize operating costs and drive revenues.
-During 2023, we established an internal ESG Council to serve as the governing body of our ESG efforts across the organization to make key decisions, support enterprise value creation, monitor regulatory requirements, collaborate on ESG risk mitigation and identify ESG opportunities.
-The ESG Council comprises senior members of the management team, including the Chief Financial Officer, Chief Legal Officer and Chief Accounting Officer.
-The ESG Council will provide updates on ongoing ESG efforts to the Nominating and Corporate Governance Committee of the Board of Directors with further reporting to the Board of Directors at least annually.
+We believe that ESG priorities are not only a part of our culture, but are a part of shaping our competitive edge, enabling L&W to attract investments, optimize operating costs and drive revenues.
+Our internal ESG Council serves as the governing body of our ESG efforts across the organization to make key decisions, support enterprise value creation, monitor regulatory requirements, collaborate on ESG risk mitigation and identify ESG opportunities.
+The ESG Council comprises of senior members of the management team, including the Chief Executive Officer - Gaming, Chief Financial Officer, Chief Legal Officer and Chief Accounting Officer.
+The ESG Council provides updates on ongoing ESG efforts to the Nominating and Corporate Governance Committee of the Board of Directors with further reporting to the Board of Directors on a quarterly basis.

-Our CSR priorities support responsible business development, protect local communities and improve economic outcomes of these communities.
-Our CSR program, known as Game Changers by Light & Wonder, encapsulates our commitment to evolve the gaming landscape in these key pillars that align to ESG standards:
+Our ESG priorities support responsible business development, protect local communities and improve economic outcomes of these communities.
+Our CSR program, known as Game Changers of Light & Wonder, encapsulates our commitment to evolve the gaming landscape in these key pillars that align to ESG standards:

-- Game Changers for our Community: Charitable contributions, community impact and employee volunteerism; - Game Changers for our People: Fostering diversity, equity, inclusion, belonging and culture; - Game Changers for our Planet: Environmental sustainability, responsible operations and preservation of natural resources; - · Game Changers for our Players: Responsible gaming, advocacy and stewardship, education, awareness and treatment; - Corporate Governance: System of corporate responsibility, code of conduct and ethics by which we operate and govern; - Supplier Diversity: Providing economic and business opportunities for a diverse group of suppliers.
+- Game Changers for our Community: Social and community impact, charitable donorship and employee volunteerism; - Game Changers for our People: Celebrating perspectives and fostering diversity, equity, inclusion, belonging and culture; - Game Changers for our Planet: Environmental sustainability, responsible operations and preservation of natural resources; - Game Changers for our Players: Responsible gaming, advocacy and stewardship, education, awareness and treatment; - Corporate Governance: System of corporate responsibility, code of conduct and ethics by which we operate and govern; and - Supplier Diversity: Providing economic and business opportunities for a diverse group of suppliers.